Clustering of Local Extrema in Planck CMB maps: Implementation on real data and synthetic data sets

-According to researches done by \cite{takada2000gravitational,takada2001detectability}, the bump and main trough around {\it Doppler peak} in unweighted TPCF of peaks are more sensitive to the effect of gravitational lensing on the CMB photons which are randomly deflected by foreground ranging from large scale structures to cosmic strings networks.
-In other word, redistribution of peak in the CMB map from intrinsic separation and distribution by weak lensing phenomenon have unique signature on $\Psi_{\diamond-\diamond}$.
-The contribution of weak lensing on the $\Psi_{\diamond-\diamond}$ leads to mitigate the depth of {\it Doppler peak} and even suppressing the maximum value of $\Psi$ as a function of separation angle \cite{takada2001detectability}.
-To put proper constraint on the amplitude of the mass fluctuations, we need more deep troughs around $\theta\approx70'-75'$, consequently, according to Fig. \ref{fig:TPCFn}, we should compute $\Psi_{\diamond-\diamond}$ for $\vartheta\gtrsim+1.0$ due to more compatibility between different separation components of CMB achieved for higher thresholds around {\it Doppler peak}.
+According to the researches done by \cite{takada2000gravitational,takada2001detectability}, the bump and main trough around the Doppler peak in the unweighted TPCF of peaks are more sensitive to the effect of gravitational lensing on the CMB photons which are randomly deflected by foreground ranging from large scale structures to cosmic strings networks.
+In other words, redistribution of peak in the CMB map from intrinsic separation and distribution by weak lensing phenomenon have unique signature on the $\Psi_{\diamond-\diamond}$.
+The contribution of weak lensing on the $\Psi_{\diamond-\diamond}$ leads to mitigate the depth of Doppler peak and even suppressing the maximum value of $\Psi$ as a function of separation angle \citep{takada2001detectability}.
+To put proper constraint on the amplitude of the mass fluctuations, we need more deep troughs around $\theta\approx70'-75'$, consequently, according to Fig. \ref{fig:TPCFn}, we should compute $\Psi_{\diamond-\diamond}$ for mean threshold due to more compatibility between different separation components of CMB achieved for higher thresholds around Doppler peak.

-The upper panel of Fig. \ref{fig:bias} indicates the scale independent bias factor for peaks above a threshold for CMB observed and simulated data sets.
-Here, we average on the ratio of $\Psi_{pk-pk}/C_{TT}$ for large enough separation angle for each threshold denoted by symbols.
-For a Gaussian stochastic field, we expect to have ${\mathcal{B}}_{pix}(\vartheta)\sim \vartheta$, for high threshold \citep{kaiser1984spatial,taqqu1977law,politzer1984relations,jensen1986n,Bardeen:1985tr,szalay1988constraints,szalay1988constraints1}.
-Semi-analytical investigation at very high threshold clarifies that, peak and pixel statistics become identical and our results are compatible with this issue.
+The upper panel of Fig. \ref{fig:bias} indicates the scale-independent bias factor for peaks above a threshold for \texttt{SMICA} map and corresponding Gaussian simulated data sets.
+Here, we average on the ratio of $\Psi_{\rm pk-pk}/C_{TT}$ for large enough separation angle for each threshold denoted by symbols.
+For a Gaussian stochastic field, we expect to have ${\mathcal{B}}_{\rm pix}(\vartheta)\sim \vartheta$, for high threshold \citep{kaiser1984spatial,taqqu1977law,politzer1984relations,jensen1986n,Bardeen:1985tr,szalay88,szalay88}.
+Semi-analytical investigation at very high threshold clarifies that, peak and pixel statistics become identical and our results are compatible with Gaussianity.
+Such result have been obtained for other type of observed maps and we avoid to show them for convenience.